 3. Population Ecology

 Population ecology is the next rank on the ecological ladder.
 Population ecology focuses on the population, defined as a group of organisms of the same species living in the same area at the same time.

 4. Community Ecology

-The focus here is usually on the interactions between the different species and how their numbers and sizes all mesh together and how change in one population change the dynamic of the whole community.
+The focus here is usually on the interactions between the different species, how their numbers and sizes all mesh together, and how change in one population changes the dynamic of the whole community.